 When you are travelling to Peru and preparing your trips, you must have seen the “Boleto Turístico” at some point of your search.
 Doesn’t ring a bell?
 Keep reading and we will explain you all you need to know about the “Boleto Turístico”. 😀

-Peruvian History: Qoyllur Riti, a religious festival like no other
+Qoyllur Riti, a religious festival like no other

-Peru is a very religious country, especially if you visit the highlands.
-In Cusco, the heart of the Inca Empire, the Qoyllur Riti has a special place in the locals’ hearts.
-A mix of Andean mysticism and Western religiosity.
-This festival gathers more than 10 000 people every year in May or June.
+Peru is still a very religious country, especially in the highlands.
+In Cusco, the heart of the Inca Empire, Qoyllur Riti has a special place in the locals’ hearts.
+A mix of Andean mysticism and Western religion.
+This festival attracts more than 10,000 people every year.

-This is a festival you can witness if you travel to Cusco during these months.
-So discover all the wonders the Qoyllur Riti has to offer!
+It is celebrate in May or June.
+So if you are here in those months discover all the wonders the Qoyllur Riti has to offer!